cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 {::boilerplate bcp14-tagged}

 Original data item:
-: A CBOR data item that is intended to be expressed by a Packed data item; the result of all reconstructions.
+: A CBOR data item that is intended to be expressed by a packed data item; the result of all reconstructions.

 Packed data item: